codemastermick/dalywinter/README.md

 This repo is integrated with Travis, where it is automatically tested for quality and coverage before being deployed to the staging site located on Firebase.

+## Getting Started

+1. Clone this repository locally
+2. Move into the project directory with `cd dalywinter-v2`
+3. Run `git checkout -b feat:<FEATURENAME>` to create a local feature branch **NOTE: The prefix feat: is required for Travis to pick up your work**
+4. Use `npm start` to start up the development server
+5. Start working on the code
+6. When happy with changes, push to GitHub
+7. When finished your feature, submit a PR to merge the branch into master

 ## Build Pipeline

 1. Commit code to GitHub